 Term Sheet

-A Term Sheet offers a concise summary of principal terms and conditions of a transaction.
+A Term Sheet offers a concise summary of the principal terms and conditions of a transaction.
 It’s often used in venture capital and private equity deals to outline investment details.
 While both LOIs and Term Sheets break down crucial elements, Term Sheets generally focus more on financial terms, like valuation, equity split, and liquidation preferences.
 Unlike LOIs, Term Sheets are less comprehensive in outlining procedural details and terms related to confidentiality and exclusivity.

 Letter of Agreement (LOA)